CatalystCode/bedrock-end-to-end-dx/README.md

 The cluster spins up and deploys the stock workload manifests in the repo  `gitops_ssh_url`

+## Creating first manifest repo

-After trying out the ‘hello-world’ stock workload that was provided as part of the template, she wants to use her own workload.
-She creates a new manifest repo in Github, adds the gitops ssh key to the repo, and then adjusts `gitops_ssh_url`.
+After trying out the ‘hello-world’ workload that was provided as part of the template, she wants to use her own workload.

+She creates a new manifest repo in Github, adds the gitops ssh key to the repo, and then adjusts `gitops_ssh_url` to `git@github.com:oddveig/cluster-resource-manifests.git`.

 She then regenerates the Terraform templates with `spk`: